 Spartanburg Medical Center offers a free breastfeeding support group – Table for Two – for breastfeeding mothers and their babies to meet each other, discuss concerns and exchange tips on life with a new baby.
 Lunch is included.
 We ask that you attend after your baby is at least two weeks old.
 Please register if you plan to attend.

-Spartanburg Medical Center – Mary Black Campus offers a free breastfeeding class for new moms.
+Spartanburg Medical Center offers a breastfeeding class for new moms.
 Learn breastfeeding basics and the benefits breastfeeding offers to both mom and baby in this special class.
 This class is taught by a board-certified lactation consultant with our Family Birthing Center.

 Breast milk is the ideal nutrition for your baby, especially if your newborn is ill or born prematurely.
 Human breast milk has been shown to greatly reduce illness and lower your baby’s risk of life-threatening disease such as necrotizing enterocolitis (a serious condition in which portions of the bowel undergo tissue death).
 If mother’s breast milk is not available, we can supplement with human donor milk that we purchase from South Carolina’s Milk Bank.